A$AP Rocky convicted of assault by Swedish court

 Swedish public prosecutor Daniel Suneson had argued during the trial that the artist and the two other men — David Rispers and Bladimir Corniel — assaulted the victim by kicking and beating him with a whole or part of a glass bottle while he lay on the ground.

-The imposition of a conditional sentence means that A$AP Rocky will be subject to a probationary period of two years.
-The court awarded damages to the victim “for violation of his integrity and pain and suffering.”
+The lawyer has not yet spoken to Rocky but has arranged a phone call with him for later Wednesday.

-The defendants were also ordered to repay legal expenses to the state.
+While expressing disappointment in the verdict, Jovicic said he was pleased about the court’s decision on the bottle.
+“It’s shown that (A$AP Rocky) was followed and provoked,” he said.

-Known for his song “Praise the Lord,” 30-year-old A$AP Rocky — whose real name is Rakim Mayers — was released by Swedish authorities at the conclusion of his trial on August 2 and left the country shortly afterwards.
+Known for his song “Praise the Lord,” 30-year-old A$AP Rocky was released by Swedish authorities at the conclusion of his trial on August 2 and left the country shortly afterwards.

 He was not required to appear in court for Wednesday’s ruling.